prashant-shahi/ToDo-List-using-Flask-and-MongoDB/README.md

 # To-Do-List

 To-Do-List is mini-project made with Flask and MongoDB.
+Dockerfile is also available to make docker image and docker containers.

 ## Built using :